lqhuang/flight-rules/python.md

 - [Tweet status and replies from @dabeaz](https://twitter.com/dabeaz/status/1458181263257391104)

-## `setattr`-like builtin functions cannot access private varialbe inside class
+## `setattr`-series built-in functions cannot access private varialbe inside class

 > Notice that code passed to `exec()` or `eval()` does not consider the
 > classname of the invoking class to be the current class; this is similar to